-As the COVID-19 pandemic continues to adversely affect the delivery of climate finance, we reaffirm Secretary-General Antonio Guterres' assertion that "COVID recovery and our planet's repair must be the two sides of the same coin."
-In his address presenting "Our Common Agenda," to the UN General Assembly, Mr. Guterres reiterated a call to action by all people on the planet to forge a new social contract, to do their part in creating a swift paradigm shift toward a holistic and greener path to post-pandemic recovery.
+The COVID-19 pandemic will continue to adversely affect the delivery of climate finance, which is why Secretary-General Antonio Guterres affirmed, "COVID recovery and our planet's repair must be the two sides of the same coin."In his address presenting "Our Common Agenda," to the UN General Assembly, Mr. Guterres reiterated a call to action by all people on the planet to forge a new social contract, to do their part in creating a swift paradigm shift toward a holistic and greener path to post-pandemic recovery.